discord-net/Discord.Net/docs/faq/basics/getting-started.md

 # Basic Concepts / Getting Started

+In this following section, you will find commonly asked questions and answers about how to get started with Discord.Net, as well as basic introduction to the Discord API ecosystem.

 ## How do I add my bot to my server/guild?

 You can do so by using the [permission calculator] provided